galaxyproject/gsoc/2015_mentoring_application.md

   development community will be interested in the outcomes of - this we hope will nurture ongoing communication.

 1. Are you a new organization who has a Googler or other organization to vouch for you?
 If so, please list their name(s) here.

-  Nicole Deflaux (Googler)
+  Nicole Deflaux (Google Genomics)
   Warwick Irwin (Googler)

-  (Checking into this too - DB)
+  Jonathan Bingham (Google Genomics)

 1. Are you an established or larger organization who would like to vouch for a new organization applying this year?
 If so, please list their name(s) here.

   Though neither is new - we have collaborated with both the Genome Informatics and BioJS organizations this year and are confident that both would be fantastic mentoring organizations for the Google Summer of Code.

 1. What will you do to encourage that your accepted students stick with the project after Google Summer of Code concludes?

   We believe that the proposed projects are technically exciting and are confident that will help.
 In addition to the required blog post describing the summer's projects, we will provide positive feedback to students by highlighting their accomplishments in our release notes and on our Twitter feed.
 So beyond just technical aspects, we believe providing credit and positive feedback will help encourage ongoing engagement with the project.

   We suspect Galaxy will attract students interested in bioinformatics and graduate school - such students may be interested in writing academic papers